leo-seft/Learning-C/README.md

 - Name Badge Generator: Create a name prompt program that asks users for their name, job, and contact information.
 Once the program has this information, output a name badge with this information.
   Please see Day3-smallprojects
-- Explore how to accept user input through use of the ReadLine() method.

 ---